Skip to main content

 3. Prepare — create a transaction for the chosen action

-4. Sign — approve and sign (directly or via signing tool)
+4. Sign — approve and sign (directly, via signing service, or external signer)

 5. Submit — execute the signed transaction